3. Referencing

 ChatGPT and other AI tools

-Our ChatGPT and other generative AI tools referencing guide has an overview of how to cite or acknowledge generative AI tools in your assignments.
+Our Generative AI tools for assignments referencing guide has an overview of how to cite or acknowledge generative AI tools in your assignments.

 Citing code and data